Important Dates

 To complete this form, we ask that you have in your possession the decision letter of the committee for “admission par equivalence” issued by the OIIQ.
 You must indicate the date of the letter on this form at question 10.
 Without this letter, you will not be eligible for the program.

 The information requested in the form will allow you to begin the application process for the program.
-You will have to indicate the educational institution of your choice on the “Interest Form” from the consortium.
+You will be prompted to select three educational institutions of your choice on the “Interest Form” from the consortium.
+Select your first, second and third choice according to your preference.

 Members of the consortium